Josh-Been/Webinar-Mapping-2016-Presidential-Election/README.md

  - The default Cntyvtd will connect to the Cntyvtd1 column.
  - Click the *County Map* tab
  - Now both tables are available.
-2. Step #6: View % Votes for Trump in 2016 by County
+2. View % Votes for Trump in 2016 by County
  - Aggregation fix is necessary again!
  - Drag *Trump* to Color Box.